 The right formula begins with thoughtful management that has a “change strategy.”
 Managers must include the following:

 Allow employees to have authorship of the change, instead of imposing it on them.
 There’s a big difference between “this is what you have to do” versus “these are our goals, how can you make them happen?”

 Clarity The need for the change must be made clear and there can’t be anything vague about the answer to this employee question?
 “How does this benefit me?”
 Provide an ongoing dialogue on how the change is working.

 Benchmark Proof Share evidence along the way the change is working.
-Proof trumps promises every time.
+Proof beats promises every time.

 Message & Compensation Match It is one thing to say this is important, it’s another to back it up with employee compensation.
 Nothing undercuts change more than a failure to put your money where your mouth is.

 The Risk of No Change